Cisco ISE on Oracle Cloud Infrastructure

 Log in to the serial console.

 To log in to the serial console, you must use the original password that was set at the installation of the instance.
 OCI masks this password value.
-If you do not remember this password, see the Password Recovery section.
+If you do not remember this password, refer to the Password Recovery section.

 Step 6